 Demanding driving: This may be towing a trailer or driving uphill with fully loaded car for example.
 Slow down and if the light remains on after 2 minutes, stop and do as above.

+Description: If the light stays on after ignition or comes on while driving, there is a failure in the ‘Dualdrive’ electric power steering system.
+Steering will become notably harder.
+This is not a serious fault though steering assistance will be unavailable.
 If the battery has been disconnected, the steering must be calibrated.
 To do this, simply turn the steering wheel all the way from one end to the other or drive in a straight line for about a hundred metres.

 Action: A certain fault means the warning light may come on due to factors unrelated to power steering.
 If this happens and if driving, stop when safe to do so and switch off the engine for around 20 seconds and restart.
 This should resolve the issue.
 If light remains on, have vehicle checked by qualified Fiat engineers.

-|Gearbox||Medium||The red cog containing an exclamation mark symbol on the Fiat Panda indicates a failure with the ‘Dualogic’ gearbox.
+Description: The red cog containing an exclamation mark symbol on the Fiat Panda indicates a failure with the ‘Dualogic’ gearbox.
 It is normal procedure for this symbol to come with ignition key set to ‘MAR’ but to go out shortly.

 Amber Warning Lights

 These are the amber warning symbols that can display on your Fiat Panda dashboard.
 Amber lights are generally less urgent than red and may be accompanied by a message depending on your model of car.

 Description: This light indicates a fault with the ABS which stands for Anti-lock Braking System.
 ABS is a safety aid that helps to stop your wheels from locking under harsh braking.
 The benefits of this are to enable you so steer due to the wheels not locking and to slow down sooner.